sensible-hq/sensible-docs/readme-sync/v0/data-extraction/5000 - best-practices/8000 - troubleshoot.md

 API logging levels
 ----

-To troubleshoot extractions in API or SDK responses, you can add a verbosity level to a config.
+To troubleshoot extractions in API or SDK responses, you can configure verbosity level.
 For more information, see [verbosity](doc:verbosity).

 Inspect extracted text